JoachimGoedhart/PlotsOfData/README.md

 This should launch a web browser with the Shiny app.
 Note that the app depends on several R packages that need to be installed (shiny, ggplot2, dplyr, tidyr, readr, magrittr, ggbeeswarm, readxl)

+### Background info

+Videos that highlight several of the features of PlotsOfData are [available on YouTube](https://bit.ly/2FteV34)

+Some aspects of the app are explained in [blogs at The Node](http://thenode.biologists.com/author/joachimg/)

 ### Credits